-How to cancel an HSBC credit card without calling
+How to cancel an HSBC credit card

 You’ve paid off your credit card and put a stop to autopay.
 But closing your account isn’t as simple as cutting up your card.